 The concentration parameter has been widely used to describe the internal structure of halos since it is tightly correlated with the formation epoch \citep{Wechsler2002}.
 Usually, the concentration is parameterized assuming that the density profiles of halos can be fitted by the NFW profile \citep{Navarro1997},

 where $\rho_0$ is a characteristic density and $r_s$ is a scale radius.
-The concentration $c_{\rm NFW} = R/r_s$ is widely used \citep[e.g.][]{Bullock2001, Zhao2003, Maccio2007, Neto2007, Maccio2008, Zhao2009, Munoz2010}.
+The concentration $c_{\rm NFW} = R/r_s$ is widely used \citep[e.g.,][]{Bullock2001, Zhao2003, Maccio2007, Neto2007, Maccio2008, Zhao2009, Munoz2010}.
 It is known that $c_{\rm NFW}$ depends weakly on the halo mass.
 Halos with higher mass have smaller concentration, since the average density of a halo reflects the cosmic density at its formation time.
 The dependence is weaker for higher redshift \citep{Zhao2003}.

 The concentration based on the NFW profile is affected by fitting ranges and resolution \citep{Neto2007}.
-Furthermore, recent high resolution simulations showed that the density profile is significantly different from the NFW profile \citep[][also see Section \ref{sec:profile}]{Stadel2009, Navarro2010}.
-Thus, the use of $c_{\rm nfw}$ might cause some systematic bias \citep{Gao2008, Reed2010}.
+Furthermore, recent high-resolution simulations showed that the density profile is significantly different from the NFW profile \citep[][also see Section \ref{sec:profile}]{Stadel2009, Navarro2010}.
+Thus, the use of $c_{\rm nfw}$ might cause some systematic bias \citep{Gao2008, Reed2011}.

 We use the concentration $c_{\rm vmax}$ defined in Section \ref{sec:profile}, which is a simpler quantity to measure the concentration.
 Note that $R_{\rm vmax}$ can be easily determined directly from spherically averaged mass distribution without the need of any fitting formulae.
 If the density profile is represented by the NFW profile, either concentration can be converted to the other.